Main navigation

 Associate Professor

-Rita Zajacz is an Associate Professor in the Department of Communication Studies at the University of Iowa.
+Rita Zajacz is an Associate Professor and Director of Graduate Studies in the Department of Communication Studies at the University of Iowa.
 Rita seeks to understand the challenges and opportunities available to states as they seek control over the global communications infrastructure.
 She is interested in the application of enduring legal and geopolitical thinking to new technologies.